Cover test: Precautions

 It is important to avoid prolonged periods of dissociation of the eyes until a diagnosis can be made regarding the strabismus.

 Hence, the importance to note that although the eyes require dissociation for a minimum of three seconds, that dissociation is kept minimal whilst fixation is maintained.

 The cover test should be considered prior to testing VA patients with strabismus, for occlusion during testing may dissociate an unstable ocular deviation.

 In the case of intermittent or latent deviations, for dissociative complications leading to misdiagnosis, it is also advised that binocular vision is tested prior, along with stereo testing.

 Frequently, during testing, the cover can be removed prematurely; therefore, as mentioned earlier, dissociation of at least three seconds is needed for the patient to take up fixation during cover testing.
 This time allows for patients to recover from dissociation post cover removal.

 A penlight should be used to observe the steadiness and positioning of the deviated eye.

 Ensure to assist the patient in maintaining fixation on accommodative or distance targets at all times - if testing on children or adults, request specific details pertaining to the accommodative target (to assure accommodation is utilized) for near testing.
 Use of a detailed target for near fixation in both adults and children will identify the effects of accommodation on the deviation.
 Observing pupillary constriction should also be indicative of accommodation.

 Cover-Uncover testing and alternate cover testing should be performed on the deviating eye even when a constant heterotropia is observed.
-This practice ensures the detection of a consistent increase in deviation and DVD isn't neglected.
+This practice ensures the detection of a consistent increase in deviation and DVD is not neglected.

 The presence of orthophoria in uncommon when assessing both near and far fixation.
 VA must be considered when there is no deviation seen upon cover testing given amblyopic eyes may not take up fixation (VA too poor to see target or eccentric fixation).

 Microtropia may be present when a small unequal VA is recorded.